sundar7D0/maximum-scatter-TSP/README.md

-# maximum-scatter-TSP
-Six heuristics and their smoothed analysis for NP-hard Maximum Scatter Traveling Salesman Problem (MSTSP)
+# Six heuristics and their smoothed analysis for NP-hard Maximum Scatter Traveling Salesman Problem (MSTSP)

 In this work, we describe six algorithms for MSTSP with improved formulations of prior work that enhance their real-world efficacy.
 Further, we perform experimental studies motivated by smoothed analysis to comprehensively evaluate these algorithms in terms of run-time, quality and stability.
 This work, done under the guidance of [Prof. Raghavendra Rao](http://www.cse.iitm.ac.in/profile.php?arg=MTU=), was published as paper (lead author) at [SIAM-ALENEX22](https://www.siam.org/conferences/cm/conference/alenex22).